 What is Magnesium?

 Magnesium is an essential mineral that is functional in over 600 enzyme reactions in the body.
-Its plethora of functions include improvement of muscle and nerve function, boosting the immune system, maintaining blood pressure, and the likes.
+Its plethora of functions include improvement of muscle and nerve function, boosting the immune system, and maintaining blood pressure.

 Studies indicate that the adult body possesses about 25 grams of magnesium and that the skeletal system stores about 50-60% of it.
 However, the rest is in the bodily fluids, soft tissues, and muscles.
-A large number of people around the world aren’t consuming enough magnesium, and this can attract adverse effects on their health.
+Many people around the world aren’t consuming enough magnesium, and this can have adverse effects on their health.

-When you talk about ample minerals in the body, magnesium will certainly be mentioned.
+When you talk about essential minerals in the body, magnesium will certainly be mentioned.
 Given its many aspects of function, its essentiality can’t be overemphasized.
-As well, it affords the body several benefits, and the possibility that you may be lacking in this key component shouldn’t be ignored.
+It also affords the body several benefits, and the possibility that you may be lacking in this key component shouldn’t be ignored.

 Magnesium is highly functional in the aspect of mood and brain function.
 An increased risk of depression is largely dependent on low mood levels.
 In an analysis of over 8,800 persons, it was discovered that people below the age range of 65 with the lowest magnesium consumption also had a 22% tendency of developing depression.